Home » Water Filtration » Water Filter Systems » 4 Best Sediment Filters for Well Water

 However, sometimes sediment in your water could indicate the presence of invisible and more hazardous contaminants, including pathogens and heavy metals.
 In such cases, the next best step is to collect a water sample and send it to a water-testing laboratory certified by the Environmental Protection Agency (EPA).

-If the results show that the only problem in your water is the presence of sediments, then buying a sediment filter will suffice.
-On the other hand, you need to look for more relevant water solutions if there are other problems.
+If the results show that the only problem in your water is sediments, then buying a sediment filter will suffice.
+However, if there are other problems, you need to look for more relevant water solutions.

 What’s the average price of a sediment filter?